Political groups

 2015-2017: Les Républicains

-2017-2019: Indépendant
+2017-2019: independent

 Biography

-National Activity
+National activity

-MEP Alain LamassoureAlain Lamassoure at the constitutive meeting of the Committee on Budgetary Control © European Communities 1992 - European Parliament
+Alain Lamassoure at the constitutive meeting of the Committee on Budgetary Control © European Communities 1992 - European Parliament

-A former member of the Union for French Democracy, which was founded by Valéry Giscard d’Estaing when he was President of the Republic, Lamassoure, joined the Union for a Popular Movement (UMP) upon its creation in 2002.
-From 2004, he was a national secretary in charge of European affairs.
-He was part of the governing bodies of the Democratic Convention as Secretary-General.
+Alain Lamassoure was a member of the Union for French Democracy, a party founded by Valéry Giscard d’Estaing when he was President of the Republic.
+He switched to the Union for a Popular Movement (UMP) upon its creation in 2002.
+From 2004, he was National Secretary in charge of European affairs.
+He was the Secretary-General of the governing bodies of the Democratic Convention.

 He is currently Chairman of the Governing Board of the Observatory on History Teaching in Europe.

-European Activities
+European activities

-Lamassoure was Chair of the Committee on Budgetary Control (1992-1993), Chair of the Committee on Budgets (2009-2014), and Chair of the Special Committee on Tax Rulings and Other Measures Similar in Nature or Effect (2015-2016),
+Alain Lamassoure was Chair of the Committee on Budgetary Control (1992-1993), Chair of the Committee on Budgets (2009-2014), and Chair of the Special Committee on Tax Rulings and Other Measures Similar in Nature or Effect (2015-2016).

 He was Vice-Chair of the Committee on Budgets (1990-1992), Vice-Chair of the Delegation for relations with the Maghreb countries and the Arab Maghreb Union (1992-1993), and Vice-Chair of the Delegation for relations with South Africa (1999-2002).

-He was member of the Committee on Budgets, the Committee on Budgetary Control, the Committee on Energy, Research and Technology, the Committee on Industry, External Trade, Research and Energy, the Committee on Economic and Monetary Affairs, the Committee on Foreign Affairs, Human Rights, Common Security and Defence Policy, the Temporary committee on policy challenges and budgetary means of the enlarged Union 2007-2013, the Special committee on the policy challenges and budgetary resources for a sustainable European Union after 2013, the Special Committee on Tax Rulings and Other Measures Similar in Nature or Effect, the Committee of Inquiry to investigate alleged contraventions and maladministration in the application of Union law in relation to money laundering, tax avoidance and tax evasion, and the Committee on Constitutional Affairs.
+He was a member of the Committee on Budgets, the Committee on Budgetary Control, the Committee on Energy, Research and Technology, the Committee on Industry, External Trade, Research and Energy, the Committee on Economic and Monetary Affairs, the Committee on Foreign Affairs, Human Rights, Common Security and Defence Policy, the Temporary Committee on policy challenges and budgetary means of the enlarged Union 2007-2013, the Special Committee on the policy challenges and budgetary resources for a sustainable European Union after 2013, the Special Committee on Tax Rulings and Other Measures Similar in Nature or Effect, the Committee of Inquiry to investigate alleged contraventions and maladministration in the application of Union law in relation to money laundering, tax avoidance and tax evasion, and the Committee on Constitutional Affairs.

-MEP Alain LamassoureConstitutional Affairs Committee meeting: 'Debate on the future of Europe'.
-L-R: José María Gil-Robles Gil-Delgado, Karl von Wogau, Valéry Giscard d'Estaing, Alain Lamassoure, Charlotte Cederschiold.© European Communities 2001
+Constitutional Affairs Committee meeting: Debate on the future of Europe.
+L-R: José María Gil-Robles Gil-Delgado, Karl von Wogau, Valéry Giscard d'Estaing, Alain Lamassoure, Charlotte Cederschiold © European Union 2001 - European Parliament

 At the end of his last term of office, he was appointed Chairman of the Scientific Council of the Robert Schuman Foundation.